 ACKNOWLEDGEMENTS

-We thank the U.S. National Marine Fisheries Service and the Indian Ministry of Earth Sciences for support of the the joint U.S.-Indian research project: “Collaboration on the Development of a Fisheries and Harmful Algal Bloom and Monitoring and Prediction System in Indian Seas” which jointly provided the financial support for the research visits.
+We thank the U.S. National Marine Fisheries Service and the Indian Ministry of Earth Sciences for support of the joint U.S.-Indian research project: “Collaboration on the Development of a Fisheries and Harmful Algal Bloom and Monitoring and Prediction System in Indian Seas” which jointly provided the financial support for the research visits.
 The visits took place at the Indian National Centre for Ocean Information Services (INCOIS) and Centre for Marine Living Resources and Ecology (CMLRE).
-We thank these institutes for their support during the research visits.
+We thank these institutes for their support.
 We would also like to specifically acknowledge the support of Dr. S.S.C Shenoi (INCOIS), Dr. M. Sudhakar (CMLRE), Dr. N. Saravanane (CMRLE), Dr. Ned Cyr, Dr. Kevin Werner (NOAA) and Dr. Usha Varanasi for their support.
 The sardine landings data have been collected and analyzed by the Central Marine Fisheries Research Institute (Kochi, India) since the 1950s; we acknowledge the many researchers involved in collecting and maintaining this long-term data set.

 ABSTRACT

 Commercial landings of sardines are known to show strong year-to-year fluctuations.
 A key driver is thought to be environmental variability, to which small forage fish are especially sensitive.
-We examined environmental drivers associated with Indian oil sardine landings fluctuations using a 32-year time series of quarterly catches.
+We examined environmental drivers associated with Indian oil sardine landings fluctuations using a long-term time series of quarterly catches.
 Potentially influential variables examined included precipitation, upwelling intensity, sea surface temperature (SST), chlorophyll concentration, and large-scale coupled atmosphere–ocean phenomena.
 Using the life history of the Indian oil sardine, we developed hypotheses concerning the effects of these variables on landings and tested them using generalized additive models, which allow for non-linear responses, and dynamic linear models, which allow for time-varying responses.
-We found significant correlations of upwelling intensity, an Indian Ocean Dipole index, and the multiyear average SST with landings.
-Upwelling had a positive effect at lower intensity and a negative effect at high intensity.
-This is consistent with expectations since upwelling fuels productivity but at high levels leads to surface anoxia and advection of larvae offshore.
-However, the most significant relationship was found between the 2.5-year average SST and post-monsoon landings with an adjusted R2 = 67.5% and a 17-22% reduction in out-of-sample prediction error.
+Of all the covariates tested, the only two explained catch variation and improved out of sample prediction: the 2.5-year average SST and precipitation over land during June-July.
+The most significant relationship was between the former and post-monsoon landings with an adjusted R2 = 72% and a 17-22% reduction in out-of-sample prediction error.
 This result is consistent with previous findings and suggests that the average SST over the sardine lifespan successfully captures a variety of factors that predict future abundance.
-The Western Indian Ocean has been warming more rapidly than other oceans.
-Our work highlights key variables important for forecasting the impacts of these changes on sardine landings.
+Models with the second best covariate, precipitation over land during the monsoon, had adjusted R2 = 70.5% and a 5-15% reduction in out-of-sample prediction error.
+The earth’s changing climate is associated with both rapid warming in the Western Indian Ocean and changes to southwest monsoon rainfall patterns.
+Our work highlights these as key variables important for understanding and forecasting impacts on sardine landings.

 1 INTRODUCTION